1

 Technology managers oversee the use and implementation of technology within their organization.
 This job involves monitoring other IT workers and supervising all technical projects.
 Typical duties include selecting the computer systems to be used and overseeing installation and implementation.
 You also manage the troubleshooting of hardware and software.
 This career requires a bachelor’s or master’s degree in computer science, information technology, or a related field.
 Additional qualifications include communication skills and management experience.

-What are the key skills and qualifications needed to thrive as a Technology Manager, and why are they important?
+What skills and qualifications are needed to thrive as a technology manager?

 To thrive as a Technology Manager, you need a solid background in IT infrastructure, project management, and leadership, often supported by a degree in computer science or information technology.
 Familiarity with project management tools (like Jira or Trello), cloud platforms, and certifications such as PMP or ITIL are frequently required.
 Strong communication, problem-solving, and team-building abilities help a Technology Manager navigate complex projects and lead diverse technical teams.
 These skills are crucial for delivering technology solutions efficiently, ensuring project success, and fostering innovation within organizations.